Games & Quizzes

 /ˈfīdiNG/

-displaying or engaging in violence or aggression.
-The act of struggling with someone.
+displaying or engaging in violence or aggression. action of fighting.
 To argue or quarrel with someone about something.

 /ˈfôrwərd/